Benitoite/howtophotovietnam/index.md

 <figure>
 <img src="end.JPG" width="50%" alt="Ha Tien the city at the end of the world by Richard E Barber">
 <figcaption>
-Hà Tiên, the city at the end of the world, by Richard E Barber
+Thành phố Hà Tiên, the city at the end of the world, by Richard E Barber
 </figcaption>
 </figure>